felipe-parodi/MacFace/docs/related_work/README.md

 On the other hand, there has been a TON of work towards quantifying natural primate behavior.
 Here are some relevant datasets and models addressing this goal:

 ![Related Work](primateface_table2.jpg)

+todo: add the table here and add all appropriate links